Ambassador Sandhu presents his credentials to Trump in Oval Office

 Sandhu also added that the vision and guidance provided by Prime Minister Modi and President Trump in the last three years have moved India and the United States towards greater strategic convergence.
 The Indian Ambassador affirmed his commitment to work towards strengthening strategic partnership between India and the US, which is anchored in mutual trust and friendship, democratic values and people-to-people ties, the media statement said.

-"Extending my warmest welcome to @SandhuTaranjitS, India’s new Ambassador to the US.
+"Extending my warmest welcome to @SandhuTaranjitS, India's new Ambassador to the US.
 A strong champion of #USIndia ties, Amb.
-Sandhu’s proven record & deep experience augurs well for the future of our partnership.
+Sandhu's proven record & deep experience augurs well for the future of our partnership.
 Welcome back to Washington!
 AGW," Acting Assistant Secretary of State for South and Central Asia Alice G Wells tweeted.
-One of the most experienced Indian diplomats on US affairs, Sandhu was Deputy Chief of Mission here from July 2013 to January 2017.

-Earlier, he was First Secretary (Political) at the Embassy of India, Washington DC responsible for liaison with the United States Congress from 1997 to 2000.
-He has also been at the Permanent Mission of India to United Nations, New York from July 2005 to February 2009.
-Born on 23 January 1963 in a family of educationists, Sandhu studied at The Lawrence School, Sanawar, and graduated from St. Stephens' College, Delhi, with History Honors.
-He pursued a Master's degree in International Relations at the Jawaharlal Nehru University, New Delhi.

-Sandhu is married to Reenat Sandhu, who is Ambassador of India to Italy.
-In a distinguished career spanning over 30 years in the Indian Foreign Service since 1988, Sandhu started his diplomatic career from former Soviet Union (Russia) where he worked as Third Secretary (Political) / Second Secretary (Commercial) in the Indian Mission from 1990 to 1992.
+"Thank you Alice Wells.
+Looking forward to working together to further enhance India - US engagement!," Sandhu tweeted.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)